13.8 C

 Uniform Focus Transition

-Correcting spherical aberration in a lens improves the uniformity of how light is focused.
+Correcting spherical aberration in a lens improves the uniformity of light focus.
 This leads to a smoother transition between in-focus and out-of-focus areas, contributing to a more pleasing, less distracting bokeh.
 Without correction, spherical aberration can cause out-of-focus light points to appear with more pronounced edges or rings, making the bokeh seem harsher.

 Softening of Out-of-Focus Points of Light